 One Option: Antibiotics

-Against our better judgment, we tried an over the counter remedy first.
+Against our better judgment, we tried an over-the-counter remedy first.
 It was a spray-on leave-in conditioner specifically made for a dog’s dry skin.
 After a few days of that and no change, we ended up taking him to the vet for something better.
 (The dog smelled wonderful, but you could still see lots of small white flakes on his pitch-black coat of thick fur.)

 In fact, by the time we took him to the vet, his skin problem had turned kind of scabby and itchy.
 NOT a good sign.

-The veterinarian said it was probably allergies, but without running a lot of tests he couldn’t be sure.
 At this point, it was most important that we clear up the itchy and scabby spots on his skin, so he recommended a 10-day dose of antibiotics (Cephalexin).
 That worked like a charm.
 Within 2 days, the flaky skin was pretty much gone.

 But the vet had warned us… if Tenor’s dry skin was in fact due to allergies, then it would likely return.
 The trick then would be to selectively test a variety of foods, products, environments to determine what exactly he was allergic to.
 (That didn’t sound like fun!!!)